 Current and recent UK-based projects include the following:

-Expert Advisor, Public Engagement, Heritage Lottery Fund (HLF) – ongoing
+Expert Advisor, Public Engagement, National Lottery Heritage Fund (NLHF) – ongoing

-I am delighted to be part of the HLF’s support services as an Expert Advisor for Public Engagement.
-The role includes closely supporting heritage projects in their development of an HLF Round 2 application, and monitoring heritage projects’ progress in the area of Public Engagement once their project is underway.
-Heritage venues that I am currently assisting in this way include Bevis Marks Synagogue and New Unity Meeting House, both in London, and Old Palace Croydon.
+I am delighted to be part of the NLHF’s support services as an Expert Advisor for Public Engagement.
+The role includes closely supporting heritage projects in their development of an NLHF Round 2 application, and monitoring heritage projects’ progress in the area of Public Engagement once their project is underway.
+Heritage venues that I am currently assisting in this way include Bevis Marks Synagogue, New Unity Meeting House and Old Palace Croydon, all in London.

 Family Interpretation Consultant: English Heritage

-I am working in a consultancy capacity on a number of projects for English Heritage, including at Whitby Abbey and Richmond Castle, North Yorkshire, and Belsay Hall and Gardens, Northumberland.
+I am working in a consultancy capacity on a number of projects for English Heritage, including at Scarborough Castle, Whitby Abbey and Richmond Castle, all in North Yorkshire.
 My remit includes the development of on-site intergenerational learning resources, assisting with exhibition interpretation and conducting audience consultation.

 Audience research for interpretation planning: The Stockton & Darlington Railway Heritage Project